 - Duckworth is a USA-based company and is definitely worth checking out!

 I hope that you liked reading about sustainable wool and will remember this when you buy your next sweater (because I know you will buy wool again).
-As always remember to leave a comment down below if you want me to elaborate on something.
+If you want to learn about some amazing eco-friendly knitwear brands check out this guide.